Is your eczema cream making your eczema worse

 From prescriptions to over-the-counter to steroids, there are many types of eczema creams but could these actually be making things worse?

-If you suffer from eczema, I don’t have to tell you how severe the inflammation can be, how strong the urge to scratch is or how the redness is downright discouraging at times.
+If you suffer from eczema cream, I don’t have to tell you how severe the inflammation can be, how strong the urge to scratch is or how the redness is downright discouraging at times.
+This frustrating list of symptoms sends 1 out of 10 Americans scrambling to the doctor in search of prescription this creams to bring relief.

-There will always be another “breakthrough” over-the-counter eczema cream to hit the market.
+Today I want to pose the question, “Is your eczema cream really all it’s cracked up to be?”
+I know that might sound a little shocking, but hear me out.
+There will always be another “breakthrough” over-the-counter to hit the market.
 If you’re not careful, you can fall prey to shiny object syndrome, chasing after every new thing that promises results.
+The thing you have to remember is that there are a few foundational goals when treating eczema that should guide your treatment options and buying decisions.

 Goals for Healing Eczema